dg CLI

 List registered Dagster definitions in the current project environment.

-- env
+- envs

 List environment variables from the .env file of the current project.

-- plugins
+- projects

 List dg plugins and their corresponding objects in the current Python environment.